 Benefits and Nutrients of Bone Broth

 One of the most well-known benefits of bone broth is how good it is for gut health and digestion.
-It's a natural remedy for leaky gut, as it's full of L-Glutamine and collagen.
+It's a natural remedy for leaky gut, as it's full of L-Glutamine and collagen and helps to seal the gut lining.

 It's also rich in glucosamine and proteglycans.